 In this article:

-- What is the new class engagement requirement?
+- What is the class performance requirement?

 - What can I do to meet this requirement?